Ethylene Furnaces

 Engineered Convection Section Cleaning

-Tube Tech’s Ethylene Furnace convection section cleaning service is recognised by world-leading refining and petrochemical companies as the most effective technology to achieve OEM performance clean fired heaters.
+Tube Tech’s Robotic Ethylene Furnace convection section cleaning service is recognized by world-leading refining and petrochemical companies as the most effective technology to achieve OEM performance clean fired heaters.

 Fouling

-Ethylene Cracking Furnace fouling is a costly problem for refineries around the world.
-Heater intake collects 1 ppm airborne particulate whilst in service, which results in deposits of 2.5 tonnes over 12 months either landing in or travelling through the heater.
+Ethylene Cracking Furnace fouling is a costly problem for olefin manufacturers around the world.
+Heater intake collects 1 ppm airborne particulate whilst in service, which results in deposits of up to 2.5 tonnes over 12 months either landing in or travelling through the heater.

 These deposits most commonly land: